-The Sachs Program’s priorities serve as guiding principles for our grantmaking program.
+The Sachs Program grantmaking priorities serve as guiding principles for our program.
 They have been developed in dialogue with our Advisory Board, and with input from other members of our community.
-They are intended to align our grantmaking with our mission statement, as well as to our vision that the arts at Penn are valued and embraced as a creative catalyst, driving innovation, inspiration, and action.
+They are intended to align our grantmaking with our mission statement, as well as to our vision that the arts at the University of Pennsylvania are valued and embraced as a creative catalyst, driving innovation, inspiration, and action.

 Applications will be evaluated based on the following priorities:

-- To support a range of creative practice and practitioners at Penn and within Penn’s extended community.
+- To support a range of creative practice and practitioners at the University of Pennsylvania and Penn’s extended community.